dlqkfzlr/GiphySample/README.md

 # GiphySample
-Sample project for Giphy Api
+Sample Android App based on Giphy API
-This project is designed by MVVM pattern and composed with various AAC.
+<br>This project is designed by MVVM pattern and composed with various AAC.

 ## Architecture
 - MVVM